 - Time and billing.

-AccountEdge Pro comes with a one-time fee to get started.
-Each additional user license is charged separately.
+AccountEdge Pro comes with a one-time fee of $499 to get started.
+User licenses are charged separately.
 A free 30-day trial is available.

 Kashoo is a cloud accounting software solution designed for small businesses to simplify bookkeeping for business owners, giving them more control over the books and the possibility to manage them themselves.
 Thanks to the simplicity of use and intuitive interface, Kashoo offers small business owners a smooth experience in controlling and managing their transactions.
 It includes a bunch of helpful accounting features: from financial reporting to creating and sending invoices and accepting payments.
 The software also integrates with some other accounting, payment, and payroll management systems.

-Kashoo can suit small business owners who prefer or have to do bookkeeping themselves.
+Kashoo can suit small business owners who prefer or have to do the bookkeeping themselves.

 - Connection to bank accounts;